joelnewcom/joelnewcom.github.io/cloud/cloud-knowhow.md

 Hosted software.
 Office 365, Skype and Dynamics CRM online sind SaaS-Software.
 The cloud provider is in charge of the application.

+## Virtual machines for development
+You can automatically shutdown your virtual machine to save money.